cschleiden/go-workflows/README.md

 ### Backend

 The backend is responsible for persisting the workflow events.
-Currently there is an in-memory backend implementation for testing, one using [SQLite](http://sqlite.org), and one for MySql.
+Currently there is an in-memory backend implementation for testing, one using [SQLite](http://sqlite.org), one using MySql, and one using Redis.

 ```go
 b := sqlite.NewSqliteBackend("simple.sqlite")